What to Do When Your Credit Card Application is Denied

 The majority of people who get a credit card application denied stop at that.
 Maybe they don’t realize they can get their application reconsidered, they assume they will be rejected again, or they just don’t want to pick up the phone and call.

-If you are in the travel hacking game, this should not be your response to a denied application!
+This should not be your response to a denied application!
 You’ve already had your credit pulled and you want the card bonus, so take a deep breath and pick up the phone to make a reconsideration call.
 Remember that the worst that can happen is they say no again.

 Call the reconsideration line